Reeds-github/Hero-Mode/README.md

 - A North American (US) Version of "The Thousand-Year Door" (<b>md5 of db9a997a617ee03bbc32336d6945ec02</b>)
 - A Softmodded Wii/Wii U that has Homebrew.
-- Get Nintendont Emulator
+- Get Nintendont Emulator (For Console)
-- Get Dolphin Emulator
+- Get Dolphin Emulator (For PC)
 <h1></h1>
-This mod will not work on any other version of the game and will not work with any other type of mod.
+This mod will not work on any other version of the game and will not work with any other of mod.
+(Sadly)

 Now that you have all of the requirements, follow these steps.